perrystreetsoftware/react-native-rtmpview/README.md

     pod install

-Because this library has pod dependencies, it must be added through Cocoapods; you *cannot use* `react-native link`
+Because react-native-rtmpview has cocoapod dependencies on third-party video playback libraries, it must be added through Cocoapods.
+(You cannot simply use `react-native link` for example, as you can with other libraries).

 ### Android installation